BorysFranco/researchRepo/README.md

  6. Push to repo.
  7. Wait for code review if necessary.

- good luck and have fun mf
+ good luck and have fun mf :joy:

  ### Usefull links: